alongseabra/infections/README.md

 ##Final Thoughts
 What an engaging problem!
 I can't stop thinking about large graphs after doing it.
 Seriously.
 I was at the grocery store today and all I could think about was how insane Khan Academy's, or any large website's user graph, must look.
-I also found my self thinking a lot about the scalability of my solutions during this project as well, something I don't do a lot at school.
+I also found my self thinking a lot about the scalability of my solutions during this project, something I don't do a lot at school.

 Overall, I had a great time thinking through this project.
 Thank you guys for taking the time to read through all of this!
 Cheers!